By Arthur Teboul//Updated /~8 min read/Tutorial

 Does MacMD Viewer auto-refresh when I overwrite an AI output file?

 Yes.
-MacMD Viewer watches the open file and refreshes within ~50 ms when the contents change.
+MacMD Viewer watches the open file and refreshes as soon as the file changes.
 Useful when you re-prompt and save the new response to the same filename — the view updates without manually reopening.

 Can I render AI Markdown via QuickLook without opening any app?